EMOD-Hub/emodpy-workflow/docs/tutorials/create_project.md

 for more information.

-Before you start creating new scenarios, you will want to create the frame that you will consider as your "baseline".
-This is a scenario too, but it will be the scenario that you will compare everything too.
+Before you start creating new scenarios, you will want to create the frame that you will consider as your "baseline."
+This is a scenario too, but it will be the scenario that you will compare everything to.
 Typically, you setup the baseline to be the standard country model.

-1. Execute the following to see the options of the 'new_frame' command
+1. Execute the following to see the options of the 'new_frame' command:

     ```
     python -m emodpy_workflow.scripts.new_frame -h